mozilla/pulse_actions/README.md

 ### What it does

+- worker.py listens to `exchange/treeherder/v1/job-actions` in an infinite loop.

+- When it sees a retrigger actions it makes a retrigger request in builapi self-serve using make_retrigger_request from mozci.

-worker.py listens to exchange/treeherder/v1/job-actions in an infinite loop.
-It calls make_retrigger_request when it sees a retrigger action and make_cancel_request when it sees a cancel action.
-Currently everything is run with dry_run=True, so instead of doing requests the script just logs the requests it would have made.
+- When it sees a cancel action it makes a cancel request in buildapi self-serve using make_cancel_request from mozci.

+-Currently everything is run with dry_run=True, so instead of doing requests the script just logs the requests it would have made.

-### Current status:
+### Current status

 - worker.py reads exchange and topic from run_time_config.json.
 It then uses HANDLERS_BY_EXCHANGE, a dictionary defined in config.py to decide what function it will use to handle incoming messages.